THE SUSSEX JAZZ ORCHESTRA

 The Sussex Jazz Orchestra was formed by Ian Hamer in 1987 to play the music of Ian Hamer himself, Tubby Hayes, Stan Tracey, Kenny Wheeler and others.
 At first it was called the Sussex Youth Jazz Orchestra, but because many young people came and went as they started out on their careers or went on to universities elsewhere, the word Youth was removed from the title.
 Since then, the band has been open to anyone, male or female, and any age.
 There are many excellent young people in the band, several of whom have been or are currently attending jazz courses at various colleges.
 A few people have been with the band since it was formed or shortly after.
 There are also some people who play with the band once in a while but not on a regular basis.

 Following the death of Ian Hamer in September 2006, the band was led by Paul Busby until November 2008.
 The position was then held by the trumpet player, Martijn van Galen until August 2010.
-The current leader is Matt Ellis.
+Another trumpet player, Matt Ellis then led the band.
+The current leader is the celebrated trombone player, Mark Bassey..

 The band rehearses every Thursday and has a conventional format of trumpets, trombones, alto, tenor and baritone sax, piano, bass and drums.
 There are an abundance of players and that means having to double-up on many parts, but that does not really matter that much - at least everyone gets to have a play and become familiar with the charts.
 For any vacancies, please contact Patrick at email@example.com or ring 01273 624446.
 Players should be able to read - some of the arrangements are quite tricky - and everyone must be prepared to solo.
 Sorry, it is not possible for people to sit-in with the band, unless they are "name" players.